 The national NSSLHA organization presents information about current advances in communication disorders, offers networking opportunities with other students, and provides savings on products and services.
-As a member you have access to all publications including ASHA’s peer-reviewed scientific journals, and reduced registration fee for the ASHA convention.
+As a member, you have access to all publications including ASHA’s peer-reviewed scientific journals, and a reduced registration fee for the ASHA convention.
 NHSSLA sponsors a number of programs and grants for student members that facilitate community service, attendance at local and national conventions, student advocacy, and scholarly endeavors.
-NSSLHA even has its own peer review journal for student authors.
+NSSLHA even has its own peer-review journal for student authors.
 Find out more about NSSLHA.

 There are 300 chapters located on campuses in the US and internationally, with 13,000 members total.
-Each chapter is managed by students, with a sponsor (member of ASHA) who is typically a faculty member.
+Each chapter is managed by students, with a sponsor (a member of ASHA) who is typically a faculty member.
 The University of Minnesota’s faculty NSSLHA sponsor is Dr. Sarah Angerman.

 American Academy of Audiology (AAA)

 The American Academy of Audiology is the world's largest professional organization of, by, and for audiologists.
 The active membership of more than 12,000 is dedicated to providing quality hearing care services through professional development, education, research, and increased public awareness of hearing and balance disorders.